gershnik/argum/README.md

 ### Why options cannot have more than 1 argument?
 ArgParse allows that

 Having multiple options arguments is a very bad idea.
 Consider this.
-Normally with Posix/GNU approach when an option argument itself looks like an option you can always use some syntax to disambiguate.
-For example if you have option `--foo`, `-f` and argument `-x` you can say: `--foo=-x` and `-f-x` to unambiguously treat `-x` as an argument.
+Normally with Posix/GNU approach when an option argument itself looks like an option you can always use some workaround syntax to disambiguate.
+For example if you have option `--foo` and `-f` and their **argument** `-x` you can say: `--foo=-x` and `-f-x` to avoid treating `-x` as an unknown option.
 With multiple arguments this becomes impossible.
 People using ArgParse occasionally hit this issue and are surprised.
 Argum follows standard Unix approach of having at most one argument per option.

 If you really, really need more than one argument to an option consider requiring to pass them as comma or semicolon separated list.
 This is also a de-facto standard Unix approach.
 See for example [getsubopt].

-### Why isn't it using `std::ranges`?
+### Why isn't it using [C++20 feature X]?

-This is simply due to the fact that, currently, not all compilers have standard libraries have ranges yet.
-Once ranges become widely available this library will integrate them.
+This is simply due to the fact that, currently, not all compilers and standard libraries have support for all C++20 features.
+Notably Ranges support is lacking on many.
+Once C++20 support improves this library will attempt to adjust when appropriate.